Top 10 Undersized NHL Players

 The following season Johnson had his best season yet, 72 points (29 goals, 43 assists) in 77 games and put up an impressive performance in the 2015 Stanley Cup Playoffs with 23 points (13 goals, 10 assists) in 26 games.

-Overall, Johnson has accrued 211 points (89 goals, 122 assists) in 308 career games with the Lightning.
-The 26 year-old has been vital to the Lightning and has made a name for himself even with all of the young talent developing simultaneously on his team.
+Overall, Johnson has accrued 261 points (110 goals, 151 assists) in 389 career games with the Lightning.
+The 27-year-old has been vital to the Lightning and has made a name for himself even with all of the young talent developing simultaneously on his team.

 Cam Atkinson, Columbus Blue Jackets

 Atkinson was the 157th overall pick in the 2008 draft, by the Columbus Blue Jackets.
-He had a career year this season, in his sixth season with the Blue Jackets.
+He had a career year last season, in his sixth season with the Blue Jackets.
 Atkinson played through the Blue Jackets entire regular season and scored 62 points (35 goals, 27 assists).
-Those 62 points put his career total of points to 227 (121 goals, 106 assists), t through 382 career regular season games.
+Adding his 46 points this season that put his career total of points to 273 (145 goals, 128 assists), through 447 career regular season games.

 As a smaller player, he was accustomed to hearing doubts about his career as a hockey player, which he explained to NHL.com, “Everyone at every single age, every single level, told me I wouldn’t make it to the next level.
 So I think that’s kind of fueled my fire, for sure.
 Obviously being a smaller guy, you have to have a little arrogance to your game.
 That’s what’s made me the person, the player, I am today.”